Siam3h/Siam3h/README.md

-I know a thing or two about computers && A Web Developer based in Nairobi,Kenya.
+Django, I know a thing or two about computers.